webprofusion/certify-docs/docs/dashboard/index.md

 title: Using Certify Dashboard
 ---

 *Certify Dashboard* is our hosted service for monitoring certificate renewals.
-You can report to the dashboard using [Certify Certificate Manager](intro), or by using our dashboard agent tool with supported ACME tools like [Certbot](configuration) and [acme.sh](configuration).
+You can report to the dashboard using [Certify Certificate Manager](/docs/intro), or by using our dashboard agent tool with supported ACME tools like *Certbot* and *acme.sh*.

 ![Dashboard](/assets/screens/dashboard/dashboard_example.png)